toyoshim/iona-us/docs/README_en.md

 Now the device is in calbration mode.
 You can shoot 4 corners on your monitor in your favorite order to complete the calibration.
 Settings such as currently selected configuration, or calibration data are stored persistently.
+As they are stored in an isolated space, they would not be initialized on updating layout settings via the web page, but will be initialized only when you update or rewrite the firmware.

 ## Features (Firmware v1.xx)
 ### Custom Button Layout